Wills & Trusts (Estate Planning)

 Estate planning is a vital step for every person, no matter what your financial situation is.
 What will happen to your money and property if you die or become incapacitated?
 Who will take care of your children, and how will they be provided for?
 Who will make sure that you are getting proper care as you age?
 Who will represent you or your family’s estate if probate litigation occurs?
 These are just some of the many issues that one needs to consider when formulating an estate plan.

-A Will should best be planned and executed while the maker is in good health and is not subject to some type of emotional stress.
-You should not wait until a catastrophe or other compelling reason to make your decision regarding your Will.
-If you have minor children, you can provide a recommendation to the District Court for appointment of a guardian for the minor child.
+A will should best be planned and executed while the maker is in good health and is not subject to some type of emotional stress.
+You should not wait until a catastrophe or other compelling reason to make your decision regarding your will.
+If you have minor children, you can provide a recommendation to the Probate Court for the appointment of a guardian for the minor child.

 Therefore, the surviving spouse would typically only receive a complete distribution of personal property in the event that the deceased spouse left no heirs.
 If there were other heirs of the deceased spouse, the surviving spouse would only receive one-half (1/2) of the deceased spouse’s interest in personal property.

-If an individual does not exercise their legal right to make a Will, the Courts will appoint an individual to supervise the estate administration process and to make distribution of assets.
+If an individual does not exercise their legal right to make a will, the court will appoint an individual to supervise the estate administration process and to make distribution of assets.
 This may not be the preferred option for the decedent.

 Likewise, joint property with rights of survivorship will pass automatically to the surviving co-tenant and not subject to an individual’s Will.

-There are many changes of circumstances that occur after the making of a Will which should dictate the consideration for amendment.
-Some of those changes are: dissolution of marriage, birth of children or grandchildren, changes in the nature and extent of property owned, and other valid concerns that may require an amendment to your Will.
+There are many changes in circumstances that occur after the making of a will, which should dictate the consideration for amendment.
+Some of those changes are dissolution of marriage, birth of children or grandchildren, changes in the nature and extent of property owned, and other valid concerns that may require an amendment to your will.

-To speak with us about creating or modifying your estate plan or Will, we welcome you to contact Ecton & Shannon.
+To speak with us about creating or modifying your estate plan or will, we welcome you to contact Ecton & Shannon.
+Call us in Richmond at 859-624-2252.
 We hope we can put our decades of legal experience to work to serve you.